adam-antite/assetto-corsa-blender-scripts/README.md

 Self-explanatory; deletes all the loose vertices for each selected object.

 ## Merge by Distance
 Automatically applies the Merge by Distance operation for each selected object.
-Threshold can be changed by altering the ```threshold``` variable in the script.
+Threshold can be changed by altering the ```merge_threshold``` variable in the script.

 ## Scale Selected Objects to 1,1,1
 Sets scale of selected objects to (1,1,1).
 Useful for fixing improperly scaled meshes from FBX imports.